clappr/clappr/.github/ISSUE_TEMPLATE/bug_report.md

 * then second step
 * I was expecting X but instead it shows Y

-**Is this only happenning in your streaming?**
+**Does it happen only in your streaming?**
-* If yes, please provide to us the public video URL
+* If it does, please provide your streaming URL.

 **To consider:**
 * Did you try to reproduce this issue at http://cdn.clappr.io/?